adsmeta adsgoogle adsad conversionsmall business

 8. Check your offer.
 Is it appropriate for a cold audience, or are you asking for too much commitment too soon?

-Q: Why are my ads not converting even though they are getting clicks?
+Why are my ads not converting even though they are getting clicks?

 Clicks without conversions almost always point to one of three causes: a landing page that does not deliver what the ad promised, broken conversion tracking that is preventing the algorithm from optimising toward buyers, or the wrong campaign objective telling the algorithm to find clickers instead of converters.
 Check all three before changing your ad creative or audience targeting.
-Of these, conversion tracking is the one most often overlooked because the campaign looks healthy in the dashboard while the actual conversion events are never reaching the platform.

-Q: Why are my Facebook ads not converting in 2026?
+Why are my Facebook ads not converting in 2026?

-Q: Why are my Google ads not converting?
+Why are my Google ads not converting?

-Q: How long does it take for ads to start converting?
+How long does it take for ads to start converting?

 Ready to simplify your ads?